Your all-essential guide to Swedish Christmas

 Mellandagsrea (post Christmas sale)

 Known to the Swedes as Mellandagsrea, these big sales are popular to attend on the days between Christmas and New Years.
-Before Black week was a thing here, this was an even bigger event and people queued outside stores to get the best deals.
-It is still possible to make a bargain (or if you are a snob, return the Christmas gifts you didn't like).
+Before Black Week was a thing here, this was an even bigger event and people queued outside stores to get the best deals.
+It is still possible to nab a bargain (or if you are a snob, return the Christmas gifts you didn't like).

 undefined